 What is an OBD Port?

+The OBD port is where you can connect a diagnostic computer to diagnose and read the trouble codes from your vehicle.
 OBD stands for Onboard diagnostics.
 There have been two main types, the OBD-I and OBD-II port.
 If the vehicle was made after 1996, it probably has an OBD 2 connector.
-This onboard port allows for diagnostics to be run from the car’s computer, so you gain an insight into what’s happening.

 When a fault occurs within the sophisticated car systems, Diagnostic Trouble Codes or DTCs are set.
 These codes can be read and analyzed to figure out what’s going on with the help of a compatible scanning tool.
 The OBD scan tool is connected to the port to read the codes.